maw/trst/README.md

 trst - kind of like sed

-What is this?
+What is trst?
 =============

 trst is a program to read input streams, replacing certain patterns with certain other patterns.
-It is modelled loosely on the classic sed program, but it aims to be easier to use while remaining as powerful.
+It is modelled loosely on the classic sed program, but it aims to be easier to use while remaining as powerful in most use cases.

 What does trst mean?
 ====================

-tr for TRanslate, TRansfigure, TRansform.  st for STrings or STreams.
+tr is for TRanslate, TRansfigure, TRansform.  st is for STrings or STreams.

 Also sed is Spanish for thirst and trst isn't too far from how a native Spanish speaker might pronounce thirst.